nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 4.
 The user now decides that adding the item was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoStoreMando()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoStoreMando()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous inventory state, and restores the inventory to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)